WVUHPC/2016-bigData/_sources/bigdata/measure/memory.txt

     valgrind --tool=massif --massif-out-file=1000-samples sort input.txt

-One convienant approach is the name the outfiles with the input size.
+One convienant approach is to name the outfiles with the input size.
 This way you can easily identify which files goes with which problem size.
 To read the files, you use the 'ms_print' tool, which is bundled with valgrind::